 How Much Does Private Rehab Cost?

-Inpatient rehab programmes that last for 28 days or more aims to prevent relapse by offering free aftercare for a year once the treatment programme has ended.
+Inpatient rehab programmes that last for 28 days or more aim to prevent relapse by offering free aftercare for a year once the treatment programme has ended.
+If you require more information, you can find out more about the cost of rehab by calling our admissions team today.

 Start the Drug Detox Process for a Family Member

-We offer family support to help you during this hard process.
+We offer family support to help you during this complex process.
 The stress of addiction on loved ones can lead to mental health struggles and often feelings of helplessness, which is why we offer support and advice to guide you.

 Learn More About Drug Detox Treatment Programmes